schilli/MOPS/README.md

 In[2]: mops.OrderParameter?
 ```

-The testing / API documentation scritps available are:
+The API documentation scritps available are:
-* `test_corr_fit.py`: Computes the internal correlation functions with prior removal of the global rotation of the protein by superposition of backbone atoms.
+* `demo_corr_fit.py`: Computes the internal correlation functions with prior removal of the global rotation of the protein by superposition of backbone atoms.
-* `test_corr_nofit.py`: Computes the correlation functions without removal of the global rotation of the protein.
+* `demo_corr_nofit.py`: Computes the correlation functions without removal of the global rotation of the protein.
-* `test_AIC.py`: Computes order parameters with the general Lipari-Szabo model and selects the best model (i.e., number of exponentials fitted) based on the Aikaike Information Criterion (AIC).
+* `demo_AIC.py`: Computes order parameters with the general Lipari-Szabo model and selects the best model (i.e., number of exponentials fitted) based on the Aikaike Information Criterion (AIC).
-* `test_direct.py` : Computes order parameters with the direct method described in Trbovic et al. Proteins (2008). doi:10.1002/prot.21750
+* `demo_direct.py` : Computes order parameters with the direct method described in Trbovic et al. Proteins (2008). doi:10.1002/prot.21750
-* `test_mean.py` : Computes order parameters as the mean of the internal bond vector correlation function convergence value
+* `demo_mean.py` : Computes order parameters as the mean of the internal bond vector correlation function convergence value